exasol/virtual-schema-common-java/doc/design.md

 #### Validation Completeness Check
 `dsn~validation-completeness-check~1`

-The `PropertyValidationCompleteValidator` ensures that all configurable properties, whether mandatory or optional, are properly validated.
+The `CoverageValidator` ensures that all configurable properties, whether mandatory or optional, are properly validated.

 Covers:

 *`req~property-validation-completeness~1`
 *`req~validating-the-existence-of-mandatory-properties~1`
 *`req~validating-that-an-optional-property-is-allowed~1`

+Needs: impl, utest

+### Validating the Absence of Unwanted Properties
+`dsn~validating-the-absence-of-unwanted-properties~1`

+The `CoverageValidator` ensures that no unwanted property is set.

+Covers:

+* `req~validating-the-absence-of-unwanted-properties~1`

 Needs: impl, utest